Pandora: What A Travesty

 There had been talks about $14 per share before when it was rumored that Sirius XM was looking at the company.
 Then, the head of Liberty Media came out and told the press that he would only be interested in an acquisition if "the price was right", leading us to believe that approaching single digits still wasn't cheap enough to get the company sold.

-Regardless of what happens in the company's future, this will go down as one of the most mismanaged companbies that we have seen in a while.
+Regardless of what happens in the company's future, this will go down as one of the most mismanaged companies that we have seen in a while.
 It is going to wind up an eventual take under for anybody who bought after the post-IPO move up.

 As you can see in the chart above, the stock basically has gone down and done nothing else over the last 3 years.
 We are not sure why anybody at this point would trust enough in the company and in the management, despite the fact that there are big-name investors involved, to get this company sold in any type of deal that is going to show any type of value for shareholders.